mjdarby/Hermes/README.md

 # Hermes
-Hermes is a Django application that provides simple text board functionality à la 2ch
+Hermes is a Django application that provides simple textboard functionality à la 2ch

-## A text board?
+## A textboard?
 Think 4chan without the pictures.

 ## Why?
 The internet was down and I was watching a lot of Densha Otoko.

+# Features
+Hermes is a fully functional textboard, providing such amazing features as:
+* Support for multiple boards!
+* Posting threads in said boards!
+* Posting replies in said threads!
+* Ordering of threads by latest post!
+* Configurable maximum number of threads + posts!
+* SAGE and NOKO!
+* Deletion of posts from your own IP!
+* Banning of posters by superusers!
+* Greentext that is actually blue!
+* A 'customisable' stylesheet, so your board doesn't have to look like a 4chan ripoff!
+* Mobile-friendly!
+* NO IMAGES.
+TEXT ONLY.

-# Usage
+# Installation
 Hermes is a Django application, but not a project in itself.
 To use Hermes, you will need to install Django normally and include some pre-requisites.
 The relevant parts of the parent project's requirements.txt are as follows: